ZENPE-HOLDING/GYA-ZENPE/README.md

 ## Home page at http://www.zenpe.com.cn

-### before using this repository you have to complie below one
+### Before using this repository you have to complie below one
 https://github.com/ZENPE-HOLDING/GYB_Foundation

 ## Email our architect（main designer of the public chain）